Sakura and Snow

 There was nothing.

 After a final pass of his hand over the box, Seishirou opened it and looked inside.
 He smiled.
-Obviously this was Subaru's writing box; there were the inks and inkstone and brushes, and a neat stack of the ritual cards that Subaru used to make ofuda.
+Obviously this was Subaru's writing box; there were the inks and inkstone and brushes, and a neat stack of the cards that Subaru used to make ofuda.
 Seishirou had his own, concealed in a drawer in the kitchen under the guise of illusion.
-It was not so surprising, then, that Subaru hadn't wanted Seishirou to be handling his tools of magic.
-The Sumeragi family had always been unduly concerned with outside "influences."
+It wasn't so surprising, then, that Subaru hadn't wanted Seishirou to be handling his tools of magic.
+The Sumeragi clan had always been unduly concerned with outside influences.

-The writing materials were on a sort of tray.
+The writing materials were on a small tray.
 Seishirou lifted it out, curious to see what was underneath.
 He was amused to find one of Subaru's old handkerchiefs, embroidered with that cutely ridiculous "S.S." monogram.
-The silk had yellowed a bit, and the folds were deeply creased; it had probably been tucked away for a long, long time.
+The silk had yellowed, and the folds were deeply creased; it had probably been tucked away for a long, long time.

-It was a very minor mystery to be sure...but still, it entertained him to wonder.
+It was a very minor mystery to be sure, but it entertained him to wonder.

 Rewrapping the earrings, he laid them carefully aside, then peered into the box once more.
 There was a white folding fan, a pair of old black gloves--one of the many pairs that Subaru had worn as a boy--and between them, a small piece of paper.
 No, a photograph, Seishirou decided, one that had been folded in two.
 At some point the photo had been ripped in half right down the fold, and then painstakingly taped back together again.
 Seishirou picked up the picture and opened it.